Anita Ekberg-Actress, Goddess and kitten lover!

 This shower scene actually predates Alfred Hitchcock’s Psycho by 2 years!

-Out in broad daylight this horrific slaughter box on the beach, under the suns rays, burning the blood from red to burnt sienna, we can only imagine in this black and white film noir of twisted psycho sexual regression and utter senseless barbarity.
-Her white creamy face, her beautiful full lips, she sinks downward inside the wooden stall like a coffin.
+Out in broad daylight this horrific slaughter box on the beach, under the sun’s rays, burning the blood from red to burnt sienna, we can only imagine in this black and white film noir of twisted psychosexual regression and utter senseless barbarity.
+With her white creamy face, and her beautiful full lips, she sinks downward inside the wooden stall like a coffin.
 The musical direction is dire.
 The horns cry out for release.

 We are in front of the iron gates of Highland Sanitarium.
-The man in white is now discussing his half sister.
+The man in white is now discussing his half-sister.
 She had only been up for a few weeks this time.
 She was visiting from New Orleans.
 He seems gentle and meek, not very forward in his manner, after all his sister has just been brutally attacked by an escaped inmate, yet he talks of her so halfheartedly, almost unwilling to claim responsibility for the young girl who will now need help through the process of overcoming this traumatic experience.
-He is rather clammy and faded out in his white linen suite.
-Unemotional, and non demonstrative.
+He is rather clammy and faded out in his white linen suit.
+Unemotional, and nondemonstrative.
 Is he a coded gay figure?
 He does not take a very masculine stance having just shot a man dead.
 Is the film telling us secretly, subtly that Charles Weston is gay?
-By way of 50s coded superficial mannerism and lightly veiled characteristics.
+By way of 50s-coded superficial mannerisms and lightly veiled characteristics.

 “As I say, she’d only been visiting me a couple of weeks this time, she came up from New Orleans” With this he smiles, then it evaporates suddenly as he looks down.
 “On her vacation.”
 We see now that he is sitting on a couch next to a man wearing glasses in a white lab coat.
 Most likely a psychiatrist at the institution.
-The doctor asks “ You and your step sister were not too close then?”
+The doctor asks “ You and your step-sister were not too close then?”
 The scene frames him in a state of worry and somewhat panic.
 We see a nurse working behind the two seated men.
-It looks more like an police interview.
+It looks more like a police interview.
 He exudes a sense of troubled nervousness.
-An uncomfortable insecurity about his step sister.
+Uncomfortable insecurity about his step-sister.
 After being asked if they were close his eyebrows arch even more in a fit of worry.
-There is something odd about this weak, clammy man who shot his step sister’s attacker.
+There is something odd about this weak, clammy man who shot his step-sister’s attacker.
 “I don’t know what you mean doctor.”
 Now he turns to stare at the eyeglassed physician with an air of mistrust, and wondering what he could be insinuating.

-Dr Robinson and Greenwood rise up from the couch, “Virginia will receive the best of care at Highland Sanitarium, Mr Weston, the best of hospital care” He pats the older man in white on the back of the shoulder, assuring him.
-His weak and watery light eyes, the lids slanting downward like an old dog, looking back at the doctor strangely.
-Does he love his step sister?
-It’s very cryptic in this odd moment.
+Dr. Robinson and Greenwood rise up from the couch, “Virginia will receive the best of care at Highland Sanitarium, Mr. Weston, the best of hospital care” He pats the older man in white on the back of the shoulder, assuring him.
+His weak and watery light eyes, the lids slanting downward like an old dog, looked back at the doctor strangely.
+Does he love his step-sister?
+It’s very cryptic at this odd moment.
 Dr Greenwood (Harry Townes) looks at Weston now and adds “And psychiatric care.”

-As they look in on her, Dr Robinson turns the sound on in the room, we here Virginia talking in her stupor, “ I didn’t mean to…I don’t want to, I…“
+As they look in on her, Dr. Robinson turns the sound on in the room, we hear Virginia talking in her stupor, “ I didn’t mean to…I don’t want to, I…“

 The scene fades into :

-Virginia surrounded by shadows in her hospital bed, dreaming, tossing around.
+Virginia was surrounded by shadows in her hospital bed, dreaming, tossing around.
 The bars on the bed and the shadows they cast leave the impression of a jail.
 She is now imprisoned in her shock.
-Again Dr Greenwood (Harry Townes) is watching her from the little glass portal that looks onto her from the outside world.
+Again Dr Greenwood (Harry Townes) is watching her from the little glass portal that looks at her from the outside world.
 Watching her like an ‘object’.
 The crime has objectified her, and now this spectator, this voyeur, has created a new role of ‘object’ for her to play.
-His gaze is pre eminent now.
-He closes the widow, and casts her back into darkness.
-Standing there his profile, is thoughtful.
+His gaze is pre-eminent now.
+He closes the widow and casts her back into darkness.
+Standing there his profile is thoughtful.
 This is a man showing signs of Obsession.

-Dr Greenwood, framed in by his Obsession with Virginia.
-The Noir window face
+Dr. Greenwood is framed in by his Obsession with Virginia.
+The Noir window face.